 운동 전후로 카페인을 마셔도 괜잖네요 저도 궁금했던 거라.. 커피 마실때마다 걱정이 되곤 해었어요 좋은정보 감사합니다

-Is it true that coffee pulls out 1.5 times more water from the body?
+Is it true that “coffee draws out 1.5 times more water from the body”?

-Is it true that coffee pulls out 1.5 times more water from the body?
+Is it true that “coffee draws out 1.5 times more water from the body”?

 Coffee is known to have a diuretic effect.
-Since it causes the body to excrete more fluids than the amount consumed, there are claims that excessive intake can lead to dehydration.
+Because it causes the body to excrete more water than it consumes, some argue that excessive consumption can lead to dehydration.
 Is this true?
 Let's examine the research findings.

-However, the water loss caused by caffeine is not enough to cause dehydration.
-There are also research findings indicating that coffee consumption does not increase water excretion.
-In 2014, a research team from the University of Birmingham in the UK conducted a study where 50 men were divided into two groups for three days: one group consumed four cups of coffee containing 4 mg of caffeine per kilogram of body weight daily, and the other group only drank water.
-The study analyzed the body's water content.
-The results showed no difference in body water levels between the two groups.
-No significant differences were found in hematological indicators, 24-hour urine volume, or creatinine levels.
-However, the sodium content in urine was higher in the coffee-consuming group compared to the water-only group.
+However, the amount of water lost due to caffeine is not enough to cause dehydration.
+Some research has shown that coffee consumption does not increase water excretion.
+In 2014, a research team at the University of Birmingham in the UK conducted a study in which 50 men were divided into two groups: one group consumed four cups of coffee containing 4mg of caffeine per kilogram of body weight daily for three days, and the other group consumed only water.
+The results showed no difference in body water content between the two groups.
+No significant differences were found in hematological indicators, 24-hour urine output, or creatinine levels.
+However, the sodium content in urine was higher in the coffee group than in the water group.

 .

-The recommended daily caffeine intake for adults in South Korea is less than 400mg.
-As long as this amount is maintained, there is no significant concern for physical health due to diuretic effects.
-However, it is advisable to be cautious with adolescents and children, as central nervous system stimulation can cause issues such as decreased concentration.
+The recommended daily intake of caffeine for adults in South Korea is less than 400 mg.
+As long as you adhere to the recommended amount, the diuretic effect won't cause any health problems, so there's no need to worry too much.
+However, adolescents and children should be cautious, as the central nervous system stimulation can cause problems like decreased concentration.

 ===========